 Zoe has just turned twelve.
 She isn’t speaking to her former best friend Trevor, and dreams of being the next Kids Bake Challenge star.
 But now she’s received a letter in the mail—from her father, who is in prison—who she has never met.
 What’s a girl to write?

-By Nikki Grimes (J Grim)
+By Grimes, Nikki